Putin says Russia backs Free Syrian Army alongside Assad troops

 "What they've got to do is stop propping up the Assad regime, stop bombing opposition groups who are opposed to the Assad regime ... and get behind the political process that is now under way of leading that country to a more pluralist government and a future without Assad," he said.

-Putin told an annual meeting at the Russian defense ministry that on Friday Russian planes were assisting "in uniting the efforts of government troops and the Free Syrian Army".
+Putin told an annual meeting at the Russian defence ministry that on Friday Russian planes were assisting "in uniting the efforts of government troops and the Free Syrian Army".

 "Now several of its units numbering over 5,000 troops are engaged in offensive actions against terrorists, alongside regular forces, in the provinces of Homs, Hama, Aleppo and Raqqa," he said, referring to the Free Syrian Army.